stvnshpd/stvnshpd/README.md

 - 👋 Hi, I’m @stvnshpd
 - 👀 I’m interested in art, neural computation, and cryptoeconomics
-- 🌱 I’m currently learning web3
+- 🌱 I’m currently involved with blockchain technology development
-- 💞️ I’m looking to collaborate on web3
+- 💞️ I’m looking to collaborate on web3 focused projects
 - 📫 How to reach me ...<my username>[AT]<gmail>[dot]<com>

 <!---